ruanitto/open-source-db-tools/README.md

 ------------------test - Returned/Affected = 1/1 ------------------ id name 1 opensource-db-tools

 ------------------tmp - Returned/Affected = 1/1 ------------------ id name 1 opensource-db-tools ```

+$ python worker_allschemas.py -g localhost:4730 -d
+Make sure the worker is running by executing the following command:

+ps aux | grep worker_allschemas.py
+Here is the output of worker_allschemas.py with -h option for help.

+  -h, --help            show this help message and exit -g GEARMAN_SERVERS [GEARMAN_SERVERS ...], --gearman-servers GEARMAN_SERVERS [GEARMAN_SERVERS ...]
+                        Gearman servers list.
+Default: ['localhost:4730'] -d, --daemonize       Daemonizes this worker to run as a deamon in the background and perform tasks for clients.
+Default:
+                        False
+  --version             show program's version number and exit Now, you can run SQL statements on databases of your choice on a MySQL server.
+Here are a few examples:

+$ python client_allschemas.py --user=<db username> --password=<db user password> --host=<db host or IP address> \
+-e "SHOW tables" -i mysql information_schema
+Put the actual database username, password, and hostname/ip in the command above.
+The command will output a list of all tables in all databases except mysql and information_schema databases.
+The output on my machine looks something like below.